mfroeh/Eule.py/README.md

 # Eule.py

 A Diablo III Macro Collection.\
-Working with all 16:9 Resolutions guaranteed and should work on any Resolution (not tested).
+Working with all 16:9 Resolutions guaranteed.\
+Should work on any Resolution (not tested).

 ## Macros

 All Macros are sent directly to Diablo III without using your physical mouse or keyboard.\
 This has numerous advantages, such as

 * Faster Macro execution time
 * Reliability
 * Working without Diablo III beeing in the foreground